The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 The terraces of Sassella in Valtellina.
 Are you dizzy yet?

 But this east-west orientation also creates a warmer-than-expected microclimate, as the Bergamo Alps block humid air and wind from the Po River Valley while the Bernina Range blocks much of the inclement weather and heavy rains from Switzerland.
-Strangely, Valtellina has a similar average summer heat index as Pantelleria, the sun-baked Sicilian island off the Tunisian coast.
+Strangely, Valtellina has a similar average summer light index as Pantelleria, the sun-baked Sicilian island off the Tunisian coast.
 Cacti are a common sight among the vines.

 Geologically speaking, Valtellina is far from straightforward.
 The topsoil is shallow and mostly comprised of broken-down schist with some sandy granitic material.
 But Valtellina’s vineyard soils can also include silt, according to winemaker Marco Fay, who commissioned a soil study of his vineyards.